abraithwaite/jeff/README.md

 ### Race Conditions

-There is a race conditions inherant in how this library handles expiration and deletion of sessions.
+There is a race condition inherant in how this library handles expiration and deletion of sessions.
 Because sessions are stored as a list for each user, to add, delete, or prune sessions, it's required to do a read, modify, write without any kind of transaction.
 That means that it's possible, for example,